weiyanminoo/tp/docs/DeveloperGuide.md

       Expected: The app starts with an empty address book.
 The status message shows that the data file is missing or corrupted.

 ## **Appendix: Effort**
+### Project Scope and Difficulty
+This project was much more tedious than the Address Book (AB3) reference project.
+While AB3 deals exclusively with one entity type (Persons), our project, EasyWeds, expands its scope by incorporating multiple more entities, Weddings and tasks, and establishing links between them.
+This broader scope required a more robust data model and detailed planning for application logic, especially for actions that involve managing interdependencies.

+**Key challenges included:**

+- Entity Linking: Establish reliable relationships between contacts, weddings and tasks
+- Testing and Coverage: Ensure such a complex system is thoroughly tested was a challenging and time-consuming task.
+- Communication: Ensure the clear communications among team members was challenging due to differences in perspectives, methodologies, everyone's schedule and availability, which made it difficult to find common times to meet and in certain occasions, come to a swift decision.

+**Effort Involved:**

+Overall, this project required roughly 2 times the effort of AB3, primarily because of the additional complexity, ensuring coherence and just the sheer amount of content we had to implement

+**Accomplishments:**

+Despite the challenges, our team successfully:
+- implemented a robust data model that effectively manages the relationships between contacts, weddings, and tasks
+- developed a comprehensive set of commands that allow users to interact with the system in a meaningful way
+- ensured that the application is thoroughly tested, with a high level of code coverage
+- added much new functionality to the application, including the ability to add, delete, and edit contacts, weddings, and tasks and even tag people to different weddings (not exhaustive)

+**Library Usage and Reuse:**
+Critical libraries played a key role in streamlining our work:
+- JUnit 5: Extensively used for unit testing, this library improved code quality and reduced the time required for testing by an estimated 15-20% compared to writing tests from scratch.
+- JavaFX: Employed to build the Graphical User Interface (GUI), it significantly accelerated the implementation process.

 ## **Appendix: Planned Enhancements**